earthly/earthly/docs/cloud/satellites/gha-runners.md

 # Satellites as GHA runners (**experimental**)

-This new feature allows triggering Earthly satellites directly from GHA (GitHub actions) without the need of an intermediate runner.
+Earthly Satellites embed now a GitHub self-hosted runner, so they can directly pull jobs from GHA without the need of an intermediate runner.

-Earthly Satellites embed now a GitHub self-hosted runner, so they can directly pull jobs from GHA.
-The runner comes with the Earthly CLI preinstalled, and it's configured to use the Satellite Buildkit instance, so GHA jobs will share the same Satellite cache than the traditional Satellite builds.
+This self-hosted runner comes with the Earthly CLI preinstalled, and it's configured to use the Satellite Buildkit instance, so GHA jobs will share the same Satellite cache than the traditional Satellite builds.

-Notice that this self-hosted runner can run any arbitrary GHA job, not necessarily an Earthly command, so given that it runs within the Satellite, it benefits from its persistent local storage (see ["Persistent Folders" section below](#persistent-folders)).
+Notice also that runner can run any arbitrary GHA job, not necessarily an Earthly command, so given that it runs within the Satellite, it benefits from its persistent local storage (see ["Persistent Folders" section below](#persistent-folders)) across builds.

+## Early access
+This feature is in closed-beta at the moment.
+You can request early access through support@earthly.dev

 ## Configuration
+Once your organization is allowed to use this feature next step is to set your GitHub repository/organization integration.

+- A repository integration allows processing the builds of that repository in the Satellites of the integrated Earthly organization.
+- An organization-wide integration allows processing the builds of any repository of that GitHub organization in the Satellites of the integrated Earthly organization.

+The configuration is set via the CLI, and you will need to provide us with a GitHub personal access token with enough permissions for us to perform the integration.

 ### GitHub token
+Follow the [official docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for detailed information on how to create a GitHub PAT.

+#### Expiration time
+The token provided will be used during the configuration process as well as every time a job event is received on our end, so make sure you set its expiration time accordingly.

+#### Permissions
+##### Organization-wide integration
+For organization-wide integrations, the user must be an admin of that organization and the token must have the following scopes/permissions:

+Personal access tokens (classic) scopes:
+- `admin:org_hook`
+- `admin:org`

+Fine grained token permissions:
+- `organization_hooks:write`
+- `organization_self_hosted_runners:write`

+##### Repository integration
+For repository integrations, the user must be an admin of that repository and the token must have the following scopes/permissions:

+Personal access tokens (classic) scopes:
+- `admin:repo_hook`
+- `repo`

+Fine grained token permissions:
+- `repository_hooks:write`
+- `administration:write`

 ### CLI